Zum Inhalt

 APP_MONGODB_CONNECTION_STRING='mongodb://user:password@%2Frun%2Fmongodb%2Fmongod.sock,192.168.1.1:27017,192.168.1.2:27017'

-The initial configuration of a MongoDB-Replica-cluster is explained in detail in the MongoDB documentation and is therefore not covered further here.
+The initial configuration of a MongoDB-Replica-cluster is explained in detail in the MongoDB documentation and is therefore not discussed further here.

 Server-side cronjobs